-- 1.1 Arrangements with the current external auditors (Mazars) will expire following the conclusion of the audit of the 2022/23 statement of accounts. - 1.2 The current contract which ran for the audit years 2018/19 to 2022/23 was arranged by Public Sector Audit Appointments (PSAA). - 1.3 The PSAA is a company incorporate by the Local Government Association and appointed by the Secretary of State for Housing Communities and Local Government in July 2016 to be the appointing person for principal local government and police bodies audits from 2018/19 under the provision of the Local Audit and Accountability Act 2014 and the Local Audit (Appointing Persons) Regulations 2015. - 1.4 The Council has now received an invitation from PSAA for the Council to opt-in to the procurement of external auditors for the financial years 2023/24 to 2027/28 officers. - 1.5 In order for the opt-in to occur, a decision of Council is required by the and by the deadline of 12th March 2022.
+- 1.1 Arrangements with the current external auditors (Mazars) will expire following the conclusion of the audit of the 2022/23 statement of accounts. - 1.2 The current contract which ran for the audit years 2018/19 to 2022/23 was arranged by Public Sector Audit Appointments (PSAA). - 1.3 The PSAA is a company incorporate by the Local Government Association and appointed by the Secretary of State for Housing Communities and Local Government in July 2016 to be the appointing person for principal local government and police bodies audits from 2018/19 under the provision of the Local Audit and Accountability Act 2014 and the Local Audit (Appointing Persons) Regulations 2015. - 1.4 The Council has now received an invitation from PSAA for the Council to opt-in to the procurement of external auditors for the financial years 2023/24 to 2027/28 officers. - 1.5 The Governance and Audit Committee have considered this report and recommended to Council. - 1.6 In order for the opt-in to occur, a decision of Council is required by the and by the deadline of 12th March 2022.